Boost Guide

 What are Boosts?

-• Creation: Boosts can be randomly assigned during character creation or inherited from the summoners themselves.
-The more common a boost is, the more likely to get it, while the rarer it is, the harder to.
-This adds an element of chance and encourages players to experiment with different starting traits.
+• Creation: Boosts can randomly appear during geno creation (When getting a random geno from an event/activity or when summoning) or inherited from the summoners themselves during summoning.
+While boosts are rare to show up, the more common a boost is, the more likely to get it.
+This adds an element of surprise and encourages players to experiment with different starting traits.

-• Skills or Certain Item Effects: Specific items or familiars, like the Slime Familiar, might possess unique abilities that grant or modify Boosts.
+• Skills or Certain Item Effects: Specific items or familiars, like the Slime Familiar, might possess the ability to grant or modify Boosts.
 Some skills as well may increase the effects of certain boosts or change processes related to them entirely.
-Exploring these interactions can provide strategic depth and encourage creative team compositions.

-Not all boosts play friendly with each other, and while some work in beautiful harmony, amplifying each other's effects, others might clash like oil and water.
-Some boosts like "Fisherman" will increase your items gained, but it also slows you down, making it perfect for relaxed Cove sessions but less than ideal for high-octane PvP or PvE.
+Some boosts work well together, while others cancel each other out or work against each other.
 This intentional balance encourages specialization.
-Rather than aiming for a "jack-of-all-trades" character, players can strategically choose Boosts that excel in specific areas.
+Rather than aiming for a "jack-of-all-trades" character, players can strategically choose Boosts that excel in specific areas, allowing for a variety of builds and playstyles instead of one right way to make the best character.
 While a character can possess a variety of boosts, they won't be as effective at everything as a character built for a specific role.

-Consider where to place your boosts strategically: some will work on your Kiji or Tally's geno, some are meant for flexible use on equipment you can swap in and out, and others excel as part of your active Familiar roster, letting you choose when to activate their power.
+You might want to consider what boosts you want on the geno or not.
+Some will work on your Kiji or Tally's geno, some are meant for flexible use on equipment you can swap in and out so you can grant it to multiple characters as needed, and others are best at being part of your active Familiar roster, letting you choose when to activate their power.
+Additionally, some boosts are better on lower stated characters but are practically useless on higher statted or maxed out characters.

 The in-game Compendium serves as a valuable resource for understanding how Boosts interact.
 It can provide detailed information on: